Develop a Budget

 - Graduate student tuition, fees and health insurance are charged to sponsored projects using Mines’ approved rates.

-- Tuition is escalated annually
+- Tuition is increased annually per our escalation memo

 Materials and Supplies